-This Pressure Cooker Vegetable Beef and Rice Soup is a delicious, hearty meal that comes together quickly and is on the table in a flash.
+Instant Pot Vegetable Beef Soup with tomatoes, potatoes, carrots, peas, and rice is a delicious, hearty meal that comes together quickly and is on the table in a flash.

-When I’m adding frozen vegetables to a recipe, I like to thaw them first.
-To quickly thaw frozen vegetables, all you have to do is put them in a colander, run cold water over them and let them sit until it’s time to use them in your recipe.
+💡 Tip: To quickly thaw frozen vegetables, place them in a colander, run cold water over them and let them sit until it’s time to add them to the recipe.

 - 1 tablespoon oil